kumpmati/sveltekit-superactions/README.md

 SvelteKit's [form actions](https://kit.svelte.dev/docs/form-actions) are a great fit for many cases, but they can be clunky when you want to call an endpoint without a form element, or when you need to send data that is too complex to be represented in FormData.

-This library aims to provide additional tools alongside SvelteKit's server endpoints:
+This library aims to provide additional tools alongside SvelteKit's API routes:

 ## Features